 Anyone who reads with purpose he or she has not yet defined, as I do, struggles to express the findings such that people can understand the work in progress.
 I appreciate people and perceive that most persons strive to be appreciated rather than attract hatred.
 In this expression, "civic" means a citizen who behaves for the people more than for the city.
+In other words, a civic person collaborates for mutual, responsible living during every decade of his or her life.
 I am not alone.
 Nelson Mandela said, “People must learn to hate . . . for love comes more naturally to the human heart than its opposite.”
-I ask, with such a promising world and nation, why do Americans vie for dominant political opinion rather than collaborate for civic morality?
-I do not like to pose a question without offering an answer for iterative collaboration: Establishing civic morality has never before been promoted.
-I think what people want is voluntary public-integrity.
+In Mandela's thought, I prefer "appreciation" to "love," which is sometimes overboard or uninvited.

 I ask: with such a promising world and nation, why do Americans vie for dominant political opinion rather than collaborate for civic morality?
 I do not like to pose a question without offering an answer for iterative collaboration, so I propose for discussion: Establishing civic morality has never before been promoted.
 I think what people want is voluntary public integrity.
 In other words, comprehensive safety and security for willing people.
 In other words, civic justice.

 Some British colonists, about 40% of free citizens, realized they were being enslaved by England, changed their style from colonies to states, and declared independence.
 After the thirteen states won independence, about 2/3 of patriotic representatives to the constitutional convention perceived that a new form of governance was needed.
 They stated, in the preamble to the constitution for the USA, in 1787, the organization and laws of a new, tripartite nation that would serve the goals of the people in their states.
 The limitations of the USA were stated in the articles that follow the preamble.